dongligroup/ml-nn-studentpersistence/docs/report/main.typ

 == Predictive Website

 A full-stack website was built to utilize the model, featuring a Node.js frontend and Flask backend.
 The backend includes a simple `.csv` file as a database layer, used to append data during _online training_.
 While the website currently only supports prediction, the backend also developed to support two additional functionalities including train_one and train_batch.
+More information can be found in Appendix.

 #figure(
   grid(